Criminal Convictions Data Breach Claim Solicitors

 Select A Section

-What Is A Criminal Convictions Data Breach?
+What Is A Criminal Conviction Data Breach?

 The Information Commissioner’s Office is the UK’s independent authority that gives advice and guidance to organisations that decide why and how personal data is collected (data controllers) on handling personal data.
 They are the governing body for data protection laws and information privacy and can fine data controllers when they fail to adhere to applicable laws.